killer4639/sach-ka-saamna/README.md

 - [Python 3.7+](https://www.python.org/downloads/)
 - Make a bucket on Amazon AWS S3 and download the keys.
 Make sure your bucket is public.
 - Create an .env file with the following keys.
-(Team Code Camp- Please contact anyone from below contacts for S3 keys if there is a difficulty in using S3 or if you want to test with S3 without making an AWS account)
+(Team Vihaan- Please contact anyone from below contacts for S3 keys if there is a difficulty in using S3 or if you want to test with S3 without making an AWS account)

   ```
   export S3_BUCKET=<Bucket Name>